patrykJ113/kontial/README.md

 ]
 ```

-Using __Java streams__ is the highly preferred solution.
-If the solution with Java streams is not possible other ways are allowed.

-3. __BACKEND.__ Implement a new REST API `POST /api/person` that adds a new person in the in-memory data.
+3. __BACKEND.__ Implement a new REST API `POST /api/person` that adds a new person to the database.
-Consider that the data is in-memory and not exclusively locked if there are simultaneous calls.
 The person is defined in the REST API / HTTP body as:

 ```json
 {